realA10001986/Dash-Gauges/hardware/README.md

 Unusable:
 - Phaostron 0-50/100/250/500A AC ammeter (**639-16341**).

 It is hard to tell what a meter has inside and whether it's usable.
-Many meters have scales that don't match their actual input, and require an external "multiplier" (such as the 5KV voltmeter I tested).
+Many meters have scales that don't match their actual input (rating or even unit), some require an external "multiplier" (such as the 5KV voltmeter I tested).
 Ammeters (especially if the scale is in the mA or uA range) can most likely be used after removing shunts, resistors or anything else that is between the two input terminals.

 To find out suitable resistor values for R1/R2 and/or R3/R4 on the Control Board, please see [here](#appendix-a-resistors-for-gauges).
 The values given in the table above are verified working on my meter samples, but meters might vary, so please verify them for your meters, too.